bajor/ai-tools-i-use-presentation/slides.md

 ---

-## AI generated front end one year ago.
-80% code taken from AI, 20% - my debugging of it.
+## Over one year ago - AI generated frontend.
+About 80% code taken from AI, 20% written by hand.

 ---